This was not an easy post to write. It is tough to pick the 29 most beautiful cities in United States – there were so many candidates.

 Whilst Anchorage isn’t Alaska’s capital it is the largest city in the state.
 It is quite a modern city as much of it was destroyed in 1964 by the earthquake and tsunami and is surrounded by the Chugach Mountains.

-The Tony Knowles Coastal Trail covers 11 mile of Anchorage shoreline.
+The Tony Knowles Coastal Trail covers 11 miles of Anchorage shoreline.
 It runs from downtown Anchorage to the South West.
 Walk or cycle along it to gain some stunning views at Kincaid Park – and you might even run into a moose or a whale on the way.

 Chugach State Park is one of the largest in the USA and covers over 700 square miles.
 The park has hiking, skiing, camping and quite a bit of wildlife.